-With the July 8 DVD release of Lars von Trier’s Nymphomaniac – a two-part art film in which a woman (Charlotte Gainsbourg) recounts her excessive sexual exploits to a philosophical older man (Stellan Skarsgard) – I thought I’d revisit a May piece I wrote for Reel Spirituality on Nymphomaniac and how Christians should engage sexually provocative movies.
+In 2014, provocative Danish director Lars von Trier delivered Nymphomaniac, a two-part art film in which a woman (Charlotte Gainsbourg) recounts her excessive sexual exploits to a philosophical older man (Stellan Skarsgard).
+It was as good a time as any to revisit a perennial question: how should Christians respond to sexually explicit movies?

-You can read the entire article here.
+The folks at Reel Spirituality asked me to write an article exploring that question, the entirety of which you can read here.
 Below, I’ve summarized a few points in hopes of prompting our own Think Christian discussion on the subject.
 As I mentioned at Reel Spirituality, this is a difficult topic and ongoing conversation.
 So consider these thoughts a starting point.

 There is a crucial difference between the depiction of something in a work of art and that thing’s existence in the actual world.